b0o/tmux-autoreload/README.md

 ## Usage

-That's it!
+Once you've installed tmux-autoreload, that's it!
 When you edit and write your `tmux.conf`, tmux-autoreload will tell tmux to source it.

 ### Advanced Usage